Wolfgang Amadeus Mozart: 1782–1785

-From 1782 to 1785 Mozart mounted concerts with himself as a soloist, presenting three or four new piano concertos in each season.
+From 1782 to 1785 Mozart mounted concerts with himself as piano soloist, presenting three or four new concertos in each season.
 Since space in the theatres was scarce, he booked unconventional venues: a large room in the Trattnerhof apartment building, and the ballroom of the Mehlgrube restaurant.
 The concerts were very popular, and his concertos premiered there are still firm fixtures in the repertoire.
-Solomon writes that during this period, Mozart created "a harmonious connection between an eager composer-performer and a delighted audience, which was given the opportunity of witnessing the transformation and perfection of a major musical genre".
+Of these works, Solomon writes that Mozart created "a harmonious connection between an eager composer-performer and a delighted audience, which was given the opportunity of witnessing the transformation and perfection of a major musical genre".

 With substantial returns from his concerts and elsewhere, Mozart and his wife adopted a more luxurious lifestyle.
 They moved to an expensive apartment, with a yearly rent of 460 florins.
 Mozart bought a fine fortepiano from Anton Walter for about 900 florins, and a billiard table for about 300.
 The Mozarts sent their son Karl Thomas to an expensive boarding school and kept servants.
 During this period Mozart saved little of his income.

 On 14 December 1784 Mozart became a Freemason, admitted to the lodge Zur Wohltätigkeit ("Beneficence").
 Freemasonry played an essential role in the remainder of Mozart's life: he attended meetings, a number of his friends were Masons, and on various occasions he composed Masonic music, e.g. the Maurerische Trauermusik.